 You must meet the eligibility criteria in order to obtain cover.
 To find out more, read the Insurance Guide.How much cover do I need?

 How much cover you need depends on your individual circumstances.
 While you’ll automatically receive the default level of cover if you are an eligible Employee Plan member, it’s a good idea to assess your actual insurance needs and adjust your cover accordingly.

 If you would like to speak to someone about your insurance needs, CareSuper members have access to Industry Fund Services financial planners.* Basic advice is at no extra cost.
 It’s simple to get in touch.

-Financial advice is offered through CareSuper’s relationship with Industry Fund Services Limited (IFS), and is provided by an authorisation under the Australian financial services licence of IFS, ABN 54 007 016 195, AFSL 232514.What if I have made a previous TPD claim?
+Financial advice is offered through CareSuper’s relationship with Industry Fund Services Limited (IFS), and is provided by an authorisation under the Australian financial services licence of IFS, ABN 54 007 016 195, AFSL 232514.What if I have made a previous TPD or terminal illness claim?

 There are three occupational categories, each reflecting the level of risk associated with different roles and occupations.
 Each category has a different amount of cover per unit.
 The three categories are: